nlapinski/engine_core/README.md

 # engine_core

+Borrowed some stuff verbatim from https://github.com/pr0g/sdl-bgfx-imgui-starter mostly the setup scripts + the cmake scripts.
+This is setup as template for some graphics libraries for personal use.

 requires glm, sdl2, imgui (docking-layout custom branch), imgui-node-editor, bgfx (cmake branch), tinycc (for runtime C compilation)

 The third-party cmakelist should pull everything from various repos, build that then build the main program